From Google Ads to Facebook Ads, we've managed millions of PPC spend. Follow our strategies to help generate more conversions for your contractor.

 As an alternative to a landing page, you might want to consider building out one or more sales funnels.
 We rely heavily on sales funnels for lead generation, email audience building, and even online purchases.

 For example, we have a client that promotes an online fitness challenge that you could even join from your local area.
-While managing their online advertising we built multiple sales funnels within Click Funnels.
+While managing their digital marketing we built multiple sales funnels within Click Funnels.
 Here are some of the funnels we made:

 There are many different types of funnels, so your contractor isn't limited to only these options.
 Just keep in mind these can be incredibly helpful for gauging interest in a product or service, building out an email subscriber base, and selling a product or service online.